Richmond to consider $1.5 billion Navy Hill project

 In August, Richmond Mayor Levar Stoney unveiled plans for the city’s largest-ever economic development project — the $1.5 billion Navy Hill mixed-use development that could transform a 10-block area of downtown Richmond.
 Its future is in the hands of City Council, which is expected to vote on the project no sooner than the end of this year.

-The centerpiece of the public-private partnership, proposed by a group of corporate heavy hitters led by Dominion Energy CEO Thomas F. Farrell II, is a $235 million, 17,500-square-foot arena to replace the 48-year-old Richmond Coliseum.
+The centerpiece of the public-private partnership, proposed by a group of corporate heavy hitters led by Dominion Energy CEO Thomas F. Farrell II, is a $235 million, 17,500-seat arena to replace the 48-year-old Richmond Coliseum.
 It would be the state’s largest entertainment venue.

 The plans also include 260,000 square feet of retail and restaurant space; a 541-room luxury hotel within walking distance of the Greater Richmond Convention Center; 1 million square feet of commercial and office space; more than 2,500 apartments; a $10 million renovation of the Blues Armory; and a GRTC Transit System bus transfer station.
 VCU’s Center for Urban and Regional Analysis estimates that the project, which is expected to take four to five years to complete, would create 9,300 permanent jobs and 12,500 construction jobs.